-Heather Lively is an Associate Instructor in the Lynn Pippenger School of Accountancy and the CBIZ MHM Teaching Fellow.
-She teaches financial accounting and audit courses and serves as the faculty adviser for the Accounting Society.
+Heather Lively is a senior instructor in the Lynn Pippenger School of Accountancy and the CBIZ MHM Teaching Fellow.
+She has over 10 years experience teaching financial accounting and auditing courses.
+While primarily based on the Tampa campus, Lively has taught classes on all three USF campus locations.
+In addition to teaching, she currently serves as the accreditation coordinator for the school.

-She is a licensed CPA and earned a master of accountancy degree and bachelor's degrees from USF.
-Prior to joining the Lynn Pippenger School of Accountancy, she taught at other campuses within the USF system.
+She is a licensed CPA and earned a Master of Accountancy and bachelor's degrees from USF.

 - ACG 3113 – Intermediate Financial Accounting II